The 8th Karmapa, Mikyo Dorje

 The eighth Karmapa had many visions of the inseparability of his own manifestations and those of Guru Rinpoche.
 Guru Rinpoche carries out the activity of the Buddha himself, and is considered one of the ways in which the Buddha accomplishes his enlightened activity.
 The eighth Karmapa realized his prior manifestation was coincident with the Guru Rinpoche manifestation activity of another historical Buddha, Dipamkara, who according to Buddhist cosmology preceded Buddha Shakyamuni in an era prior to the history of the current era.
 In Buddhist cosmology, it is said there are to be 1000 such buddhas, and hence the Karmapa and Guru Rinpoche can both be said to be the activity-aspect of all thousand Buddhas of our universe.

-Foreseeing his imminent passing, he entrusted a letter of prediction to the Shamar Konchok Yenlak and entered parinirvana at the age of 47.
+Foreseeing his imminent passing, he appointed Shamar Konchok Yenlak as his regent and he wrote a prediction letter and ask his monks to read it as part of daily prayers.
+He entered parinirvana at the age of 47.
 Among his many disciples, the main ones were Shamar Konchok Yenlak and Pawo Tsuklak Trengwa.
 His prediction letter said: “In the life following this one, I will be born as the glorious, self-arisen lord (Wangchuk) of the world.
 In the upper regions of the snowy region of Tre-shö to the east, a place where there is the sound of water and the dharma is heard.
 I have seen the signs that it will not be long before I am born in there.”